smartfog/fogflow/doc/en/source/example2.rst

 You can also register an operator docker image by sending a constructed NGSI update message to the IoT Broker deployed in the cloud.

-Here is a Javascript-based code example to register an operator docker image.
+Here are the Curl and the Javascript-based code examples to register an operator docker image.

-Within this code example, we use the Javascript-based library to interact with FogFlow IoT Broker.
+.. note:: In the Javascript code example, we use the Javascript-based library to interact with FogFlow IoT Broker.
 You can find out the library from the github code repository (designer/public/lib/ngsi).
 You must include ngsiclient.js into your web page.

+.. note:: The Curl case assumes that the cloud IoT Broker is running on localhost on port 8070.

 .. tabs::